 This system involves pressurizing a prefabricated plenum or stick-built plenum with a ceiling that creates a pressurized zone containing the HEPAs and supplying the air to the room.
 The return plenum is used with limited to no duct work.

 Q: What’s the best measure of a construction company?

 A: A straight answer.

 The next question is, how can you make sure you’re getting straight answers when you’re interviewing contractors for a building project?
 After all, the selection process is so complicated that it’s easy for even the most sophisticated, experienced decision-maker to have a blind spot or two.
-That’s why every decision-maker should have a copy of Straight Answers to the 20 Questions Building Contractors Hope You’ll Never Ask by Blake Hodess, the president of Hodess Cleanroom Construction, a division of Hodess Construction Corporation.
+That’s why every decision-maker should have a copy of Straight Answers to the 20 Questions Building Contractors Hope You’ll Never Ask by Blake Hodess, CEO of Hodess Cleanroom Construction, a division of Hodess Construction Corporation.